baldrick/baldrick.github.com/_posts/2021-01-29-electrification.md

 <img src="/images/tesla/self-driving.jpg" height="150px">

 For the majority of my life I thought self-driving cars were purely in the realm of science fiction.
 Now they're not.
 Well, not _quite_.
+Maybe.

 I've played with it a bit but you have to keep your hands on the wheel, or rub it in just the right place every few seconds, so although it does work well enough on dual carriageways, etc. I don't think I'll use it that often.
 Maybe for traffic jams.

-I certainly won't use it for local roads<sup><a href="#fn-autopilot" id="ref-autopilot">5</a></sup> ... though to be fair the Tesla service chap said they only recommend using autopilot on roads with a central reservation.
-I've not used it much so take this with a pinch of sale but I've had a couple of instances of _phantom braking_ and the collision detection warning is a tad over-sensitive.
+I certainly won't use it for local roads<sup><a href="#fn-autopilot" id="ref-autopilot">6</a></sup> ... though to be fair the Tesla service chap said they only recommend using autopilot on roads with a central reservation.
+I've not used it much so take this with a pinch of salt but I've had a couple of instances of _phantom braking_ and the collision detection warning is a tad over-sensitive.
 Let's see how much use it gets after some longer trips!

 <img src="/images/tesla/accio.jpg" height="150px">
 <img src="/images/tesla/bond-remotedrive.jpg" height="150px">